jakejarvis/mastodon-utils/README.md

 - [`favicons.patch`](patches/favicons.patch): Use custom icon images instead of Mastodon logo
 - [`robots.patch`](patches/robots.patch): Disallow search engines for all of Mastodon
+- [`increase-sidekiq-http-timeout.patch`](patches/increase-sidekiq-http-timeout.patch): Minor increase in time before Sidekiq decides a remove instance isn't available. **Use this one carefully!**
 - [`system-font.patch`](patches/system-font.patch): Use the system's default sans-serif font stack instead of Roboto
   - [Additional `glitch-soc` patch](patches/glitch/system-font.patch)
 - [`hide-contact-email.patch`](patches/hide-contact-email.patch): Hides the `mailto:` link on the About page